sebanc/linuxloops/Readme.md

 Detailed instructions:
 [Using the Linuxloops Live image][live-image]

-### Install a linux distro on a USB flashdrive / SD card or in a disk image (Linux or Windows WSL)
+### Install a linux distro on a USB flashdrive / SD card or in a disk image (from Linux or Windows WSL)

 Note: Windows WSL does not allow to write directly to a disk but you can create disk images and write them to a USB flashdrive / SD card using Rufus/Etcher or boot them using [Grub2Win][Grub2Win link].